-Brownfield Redevelopment Act Financing, Public Act 381 of 1996
+- " Brownfield Redevelopment Act Financing, Public Act 381 of 1996.
 The Brownfield Redevelopment Act allows communities to use tax increment financing (TIF) in order to finance the clean-up of sites where environmental contamination limits redevelopment.
-Where applicable, the development of a Brownfield Authority and designation of potential redevelopment sites is recommended.

-Downtown Development Authority (DDA), Public Act 197 of 1975

-The DDA Act provides for the establishment of a downtown development authority that may utilize tax increment financing (TIF) to promote growth as well as correct and prevent the deterioration of business districts.

-Local Development Finance Authority (LDFA), Public Act 281 of 1986

-The LDFA Act provides for the establishment of local development finance authorities that may, through the development and implementation of plans, use tax increment financing (TIF) to fund projects that will create jobs and promote economic growth.

-Redevelopment of Shopping Areas Act, Public Act 120 of 1961, as amended by Act 260 of 1984
+Where applicable, the development of a Brownfield Authority and designation of potential redevelopment sites is recommended. - " Downtown Development Authority (DDA), Public Act 197 of 1975.
+The DDA Act provides for the establishment of a downtown development authority that may utilize tax increment financing (TIF) to promote growth as well as correct and prevent the deterioration of business districts. - " Local Development Finance Authority (LDFA), Public Act 281 of 1986.
+The LDFA Act provides for the establishment of local development finance authorities that may, through the development and implementation of plans, use tax increment financing (TIF) to fund projects that will create jobs and promote economic growth. - " Redevelopment of Shopping Areas Act, Public Act 120 of 1961, as amended by Act 260 of 1984.
 This Act authorizes municipalities to utilize the special assessment district financing mechanism for the maintenance of commercial areas.
 Funds can be utilized for a variety of activities including redevelopment, maintenance, and promotional efforts.
 The act also calls for the creation of a board to direct the various improvement efforts.

-Commercial Rehabilitation District, PA 120 of 2005
+- " Commercial Rehabilitation District, PA 120 of 2005.
 This tool is intended to allow the establishment of a district which creates an incentive for commercial properties to be improved by exempting a portion of the ad valorem property taxes (excludes taxes on the land and personal property) for up to 10 years.
-More specifically, the Act is designed to accomplish the following: increase the current tax base, provide employment opportunities for local residents, help redevelop older "functionally obsolete" and/or "blighted" properties that are vacant or marginally occupied, help develop vacant commercially-zoned properties to expand retail, and stimulate other non-subsidized development.

-Corridor Improvement Authority (CIA) Act, Public Act 280 of 2005
+More specifically, the Act is designed to accomplish the following: increase the current tax base, provide employment opportunities for local residents, help redevelop older "functionally obsolete" and/or "blighted" properties that are vacant or marginally occupied, help develop vacant commercially-zoned properties to expand retail, and stimulate other non-subsidized development. - Corridor Improvement Authority (CIA) Act, Public Act 280 of 2005.
 The Act is designed to assist communities with funding improvements in commercial corridors outside of the main commercial or downtown areas.
 The Act authorizes cities, villages and townships to establish "corridor improvement authorities" to prevent the deterioration of existing commercial areas, promote historic preservation and encourage economic growth in districts established by local ordinance.
 The primary "tool" created by Public Act 280 is the promotion of economic development along designated corridors with the use of tax increment revenues.
-Authorized improvements include constructing or renovating public facilities such as buildings, plazas and pedestrian malls, parks and parking facilities.
-Other authorized improvements include buying, selling and leasing real and personal property within the district; acquiring, constructing, improving, rehabilitating, operating and maintaining any building, including multiple-family dwellings within the district; contracting for wireless technology service in the district; and specific planning and implementation projects for the district.